 However, even the mild hypothyroidism is significant, if you see the trend of TSH levels increasing and you progressively feel the increasing number of symptoms.
 Talk to your doctor to determine what is the best therapy approach for you, and what is your, personal “normal” where you feel good.

-You can log your blood values and observe trends in our BOOST Thyroid app.
+Log your blood values and observe trends in the free to use BOOST Thyroid app.

 Article was originally published on April 5, 2017.

 1. Carvalho GA, et al. The clinical use of thyroid function tests, 2013

 2. Wartofsky L, et al. The evidence for a narrower thyrotropin reference range is compelling, 2005

 3. Hollowell JG, et al. Serum TSH, T(4), and thyroid antibodies in the United States population (1988 to 1994): National Health and Nutrition Examination Survey (NHANES III), 2002